penemue/keap/readme.md

 BenchmarkKeapQueue.peek     thrpt   20  84.234 ± 1.740  ops/us
 BenchmarkKeapQueue.poll     thrpt   20  13.600 ± 0.292  ops/us
 ```
-The scores above are numbers of operations per nanosecond, for *heapify* - per millisecond.
+The scores above are numbers of operations per microsecond, for *heapify* - per millisecond.
 So the greater the score,
 the better performance.

 ##ToDo